-We only spent half day here and excited to see the Pit no 1.
+We spent half day here and very excited to see the Pit no 1.
 The museum covers an area of 16,300 square meters, divided into three sections: No. 1 Pit, No. 2 Pit, and No. 3 Pit respectively.
 They were tagged in the order of their discoveries.
 No. 1 Pit is the largest, first opened to the public on China’s National Day – Oct.
 1st, 1979.
 There are columns of soldiers at the front, followed by war chariots at the back.

 It’s an amazing experienced to see the most significant archeological excavations of the 20th century.
 The Terracotta Army is a sensational archeological find of all times.
 It has put Xian on the map for visitors.
 It was listed by UNESCO in 1987 as one of the world cultural heritages.
 Checked!.

-We took last bus back to Xi’an City and continue walking to Muslim Quarter for food hunting.
+Done visiting Terracotta Army Museum, we took last bus back to Xi’an City and continue walking to Muslim Quarter for food hunting.
 The Muslim Quarter is the hub of the Muslim community in Xian City, Shaanxi Province.
 Located to the north of the West Street in the city center, the quarter covers several blocks inhabitated by over 20,000 Muslims.
 The Beiyuanmen Muslim Market located just to the north of the Drum Tower is a great choice after the sightseeing in the city center.
 Here, you can find any local food, Halal local food!.

 Walking along the narrow street which is aligned with stores on both sides, you can see that Muslim men with Kopiah (white hats) sit inside the stores and talk leisurely with each other.
 The main goods of these stores are authentic hand-making Muslim food which tastes very good.
 You will get your stomach full and still wants to try more.
 You won’t feel regretted for the snacks of Xian.
 It’s always tasty and authentic.
 Checked!.